Volkswagen Arteon Shooting Brake Review & Prices

 The hybrid’s petrol engine and its electrical bits are shared with the VW Passat GTE.
 So, it doesn’t take a genius to figure out that the Arteon hybrid is a decent performer, managing 0-60mph in around 7.8 seconds and an official 256.8mpg – so long as you plug it in regularly.

 So, if you are happy to forgo some practicality in the name of style, then this makes for a very solid choice.
 Check out our Volkswagen Arteon Shooting Brake deals page for the very best price, or get a great deal on a used Arteon Shooting Brake.
-You can also have a look at our latest used Volkswagens, and when it's time to sell your current car, Carwow can help with that, too.
+You can also have a look at our latest used Volkswagens, and if you want to sell your car online, Carwow can help with that, too.

 How much is the Volkswagen Arteon Shooting Brake?